lcocard/liri-node/README.md

 ### **BONUS**

-In addition to logging the data to the terminal/bash window, the data will be output to a .txt file.
+In addition to logging the data to the terminal/bash window, the data will be output to a .txt file:

+- concert-this.txt
+- spotify-this-song.txt
+- movie-this.txt